FrederikGJ/FrederikGJ/README.md

 ### Hi there 👋 my name is Frederik

+🌱 I’m currently learning how to deploy LLM applications with Python and Flask 😄 Pronouns: he/him

 <!--
 **FrederikGJ/FrederikGJ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.